AristotelisPallasidis/SkiCommerce/README.md

 # SkiCommerce

-based on a udemy course with ASP.NET Core & Angular & MSSQL & Docker & MVC & Typescript & TailwindCSS
+based on a udemy course with
+- .NET 8
+- Angular 18
+- MSSQL
+- Docker
+- MVC
+- Typescript
+- TailwindCSS